A Guide to Cycling Luz Ardiden

 Cycling Luz Ardiden

-While Luz Ardiden has only been used in the Tour de France a handful of times we highly recommend including it on your itinerary if you are planning to visit the Pyrenees on a cycling holiday.
+While Luz Ardiden has only been used in the Tour de France a handful of times I highly recommend including it on your itinerary if you are planning to visit the Pyrenees on a cycling holiday.
 It will definitely test the legs and the ever-changing gradient saps the energy as you ascend.
 A highlight of the climb is looking back down at the road you have just ridden up as it snakes its way up the mountainside.
 If you are looking for an extra challenge it is close proximity to Col du Tourmalet and the two can be linked in a single ride.

 Luz Ardiden Climb Statistics

 - Average gradient: 7.6%

 - Start point: 722m / 2,369ft